robdodson/robdodson.github.com/source/_posts/2012-05-02-d3-js-and-octopress.markdown

 #### Adding the CSS

 The next step is to add some CSS.
 Getting a `style` tag into the post ended up being trickier than I had first thought because Markdown strips out `style` tags.
 As a result every time I generate the site the CSS dissapears.
-The work around is to wrap the `style` tag in a `div` and put that at the top of your post.
+The work around is to wrap the `style` tag in a `div` and put that at the top of the post.

 Here are the basic styles I'm using: